DMAN194/nerva2py-openshift/README.md

 Sqlite support:

-default, separated data directory.
+Default, there is a separated data directory.
 The databases in the data directory the auto upgrade does not delete it.
 More databases can be created.

 Postgesql support: